The Maiden Out of the Oranges: Tales about oranges

 In a Croatian tale from Pazina v Istri with the title Svrha treh naranač ("The Purpose of the Three Oranges"), an old lady goes to fetch some oil in an eggshell, but a botegar mocks her for it.
 For this, the old lady hopes God curses him with the "purpose of the three oranges".
 Another old lady comes to fetch oil in an eggshell and the botegar mentions the incident to her.
 The second old lady then advises him to go up a certain mountain, where he will find the three oranges inside a house that belongs to fairies, but he is to carry some grease (to use on some iron gates), some food for a cat, and a broom to give to some ladies cleaning the place.
 The botegar does as the old lady instructed, fetches the three oranges and escapes the house of the fairies, who command their servants to stop him, to no avail.
 He walks along the path and cuts open one of the oranges, releasing a maiden that asks for water.
 Since he has none with him, the maiden dies.
 At another part of the road, he opens the second orange, releasing a maiden that asks for water, but dies for not getting any to drink.
 Finally, the botegar reaches a water body and releases a third maiden from the last orange, to whom he gives water.
 She survives, but he notices she is naked and leaves her up a tree, while he goes back home to fetch some clothes for her.
-While he is away, an old woman's daugthers come to draw water and see the orange maiden's reflection in the water, mistaking it for their own.
+While he is away, an old woman's daughters come to draw water and see the orange maiden's reflection in the water, mistaking it for their own.
 The girls' mother goes to check herself and finds the orange maiden atop the tree.
 She questions the maiden about her presence there, and sticks a pin in her head, turning her into a bird.
 As the botegar appears, the old woman places her eldest daughter to pose as the orange maiden, and lies to him that the sun and the wind burnt her skin.
 Still, the botegar takes her to his house and arranges a grand wedding.
 However, the little bird appears in the kitchen to ask the cook about the false bride and the botegar and curses the food to the overcooked.
 It happens thus.
 The bird returns twice to pester the cook, and he goes to complain to the botegar.
 The cook reports the incident, and the botegar wishes to see it for himself.
 He goes to the kitchen and finds the little bird, then takes it with him back to the wedding table, where the false bride is waiting.
 The false bride is clearly upset with the bird's presence, while the botegar simply pets the little animal.
 He takes off the pin from the bird's head and it turns back to the orange maiden.
 She tells the whole story to the botegar.
 The false bride is forcibly undressed and taken to a field to be executed by burning, while the true orange maiden marries the botegar.